Pennsylvania Subtractions/Adjustments to Income

-Pennsylvania allows a maximum deduction of $13,000 per beneficiary, per taxpayer for IRC Section 529 Tuition Account Program contributions for 2011.
-A taxpayer and spouse each may deduct $13,000 per beneficiary.
+Pennsylvania allows a maximum deduction of $14,000 per beneficiary, per year ($28,000 if married filing jointly, assuming each spouse had income of at least $14,000) from their Pennsylvania taxable income for the purposes of determining their state income taxes.
 For additional information on deductions and limitations, see the instructions for PA Schedule O on Pages 30 and 31.

 Note: You may not claim a deduction for a rollover of an account from one IRC Section 529 plan into another IRC Section 529 plan.
 You also may not claim a deduction for the changing of beneficiaries within an account for an IRC Section 529 plan.

 CAUTION: The amount you report on Line 10 cannot exceed the Total PA Taxable Income reported on Line 9.
 The amount reported on Line 10 on a joint tax return also cannot exceed the Total PA Taxable Income included in Line 9 for a taxpayer or spouse that would be calculated had the taxpayer or spouse filed separately.